Meenakshi is eloquent as she describes the world of her dreams:

 Till then, let’s register all our gratitude to Mr. Kundalkar for this gem of a film!

-Aiyyaa is streaming on Netflix.
+Aiyyaa is streaming on Amazon Prime.

 Wow!!
 I had never thought about the film this way.
 You have made me watch it again.
 Good analysis, man.